 "apps_paths" => [ [ "path" => OC::$SERVERROOT . "/apps", "url" => "/apps", "writable" => false, ], [ "path" => OC::$SERVERROOT . "/apps2", "url" => "/apps2", "writable" => true, ], ],

-To enable a self hosted apps store:
+To enable installation from your own apps store:

 Set the appstoreenabled parameter to “true”.